johnpuddephatt/stgeorges/_learning/digital-inclusion-1.md

 title: Digital Inclusion
 qualification: Level 2
 subject_area: ''
-description: 'I.T, Employability and Customer Service '
+description: ''
-outcomes: []
+outcomes:
+- Learn the basics in I.T and you will also get help creating a CV.
+You will also gain Level 1 qualification in Customer Service
 requirements:
 - Must be 19+ unemployed and claiming a work related benefit
 time_and_location: